 Rent vs. Own – More Realistic Illustration

-In the simple illustration, I ignored The possibility that something bad will happen.
-More.
+In the simple illustration, I ignored risk.
 All four of mortgage rates, inflation, home appreciation and stock market returns vary widely from year to year.
-In the more realistic illustrations, I use the actual values of these economic variables for each period starting in 1987 and ending in 2019 to introduce The possibility that something will deviate from its expected or average value, including both good and bad results.
-More.
+In the more realistic illustrations, I use the actual values of these economic variables for each period starting in 1987 and ending in 2019 to introduce volatility.
 I’ve looked at this time period because 1987 is the oldest year for which I could find home appreciation values.
-Had I used even older time periods, mortgage A charge for borrowing money, most often based on a percentage of the amount owed.
-More rates would have been outside the range of what is shown here, so the probabilities should not be considered representative of all possible results.
+Had I used even older time periods, mortgage interest rates would have been outside the range of what is shown here, so the probabilities should not be considered representative of all possible results.

 I show four sets of comparisons to increase the likelihood that one of them is close to your situation.
 In the first comparison, I use the same assumptions as in the simple illustration other than the economic variables.
-I increase your The amount you have to pay in cash up front for your purchase More from 15% to 50% and 100% of the purchase price in the second and third comparisons.
-In the fourth comparison, I retain the 15% The amount you have to pay in cash up front for your purchase More assumption but change only the time period you own the home from ten years to two years.
+I increase your down payment from 15% to 50% and 100% of the purchase price in the second and third comparisons.
+In the fourth comparison, I retain the 15% down payment assumption but change only the time period you own the home from ten years to two years.

 10 Years; 15% Down